 are real costs to the University, and include, without limitation, building use and depreciation, utilities, maintenance and upgrade of library resources, computer and network support, management and administration of research, financial services (including purchasing and accounting), legal services, human resource services, technology transfer office services, regulatory and research compliance (including research ethics, human ethics, animal ethics, and biohazard certification), hazardous waste disposal, controlled goods, radiation safety, occupational safety, campus security and liability insurance.

-Research Contract means an agreement between the University and a sponsor to perform research and research-related activities on behalf of the sponsor, in exchange for payment of costs.
-For the purpose of the Policy, Research Contracts do not include Clinical Trial Agreements, which are addressed separately.
+Research Agreement means an agreement between the University and a sponsor to perform research and research-related activities on behalf of the sponsor, in exchange for payment of costs.
+For the purpose of the Policy, Research Agreements do not include Clinical Trial Agreements, which are addressed separately.

 Research Grant means funds that are awarded by a sponsor to perform research and research-related activities without contractual terms or obligations.

-Technical Service Agreement (also known as a Fee-for-Service Agreement) means an agreement that does not involve the undertaking of research but rather the use of existing knowledge, skills or expertise to provide a service for a sponsor.
+Technical Services Agreement (also known as a Fee-for-Service Agreement) means an agreement that does not involve the undertaking of research but rather the use of existing knowledge, skills or expertise to provide a service for a sponsor.

 Principles